alialexandra/dl_lib_comparison_csp/README.md

 # dl_lib_comparison_csp
-This is a project for comparing pytroch and tensorflow performance for computers systems perfomance lecture.
+This is a project for comparing matrix multiplication optimisations on cpu vs gpu